tunezaq/gitwServiceChallenge/README.md

  * DELETE - deletes the cache.

 * /cache/{key}
- * GET - gets the cache item with matching key.
+ * GET - gets the fully-specified key / value pair.
  * PUT - updates the cache item with matching key.
 The body of the PUT should match the contract specified in the Contract section.
  * DELETE - deletes the cache item with matching key.